dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-engineering-dialogue.md

 - nostr
 ---

-Sovereign Engineering exists because of one guy: John Vervaeke.
+[Sovereign Engineering] exists because of one guy: [John Vervaeke].
 Few people know about him, even fewer people can pronounce his name properly, and even though I've been ranting and raving about him and his work for the last 5 years or so, I doubt that more than a handful of people have actually listened to his lectures and ingested his vast body of work.
-(If this is you, please stop reading this paragraph and start watching "Awakening from the Meaning Crisis," which is probably the best entry point into the world of John Vervaeke.)
+(If this is you, please stop reading this paragraph and start watching "[Awakening from the Meaning Crisis]," which is probably the best entry point into the world of John Vervaeke.)

 Without John Vervaeke, Sovereign Engineering would be a very different program.
 It probably wouldn't be centered around dialogue.
-Dialogue in the Dia-Logos sense; Bohmian dialogue, as described and pioneered by David Bohm.
+Dialogue in the Dia-Logos sense; Bohmian dialogue, as described and pioneered by [David Bohm].

-There is a reason why David Bohm's book is featured in our library, along with "The Sovereign Individual," "The Cathedral and the Bazaar," and "Free Software, Free Society."
+There is a reason why [David Bohm's book] is featured in [our library], along with "[The Sovereign Individual]," "[The Cathedral and the Bazaar]," and "[Free Software, Free Society]."
 These books are important, as is proper dialogue.

 The technological world is changing, and it is changing fast.
 Established patterns and concepts are breaking down, which means that communication and